The Incident Management Process: Step-by-Step Guide

 3. Incident assignment

 After classification and prioritization, the incident needs to be assigned to the right team or individual for resolution.
-Assignment should be based on the expertise required to resolve the incident efficiently.
+The assignment should be based on the expertise required to resolve the incident efficiently.
 For example, a network-related issue should be assigned to the networking team, while a software bug might go to the development team.

 Clear assignment of incidents prevents confusion and ensures that the right resources are focused on resolving the issue.
-It also helps in tracking the progress of the incident and ensures accountability.
+It also helps in tracking the progress of the incident and ensuring accountability.
 Automatic ticket assignment is a good option to streamline your process.

 4. Incident resolution and recovery